ivanitlearning/AWS-Associate-Courses/README.md

 Two options that manage how DNS works in a VPC:

-- Edit DNS hostnames
+- enableDnsHostnames
-  - If true, instances with public IPs in a VPC are given public DNS hostnames.
+  - If true (default disabled), instances with public IPs in a VPC are given public DNS hostnames.
-  - If false, this is not available.

-- Edit DNS resolution
+- enableDnsSupport
-  - If true, instances in the VPC can use the DNS IP address.
+  - If true (default enabled), instances in the VPC can use the DNS IP address.
-  - If false, this is not available.

 ### 1.5.4.
 VPC Subnets

 - AZ Resilient subnetwork of a VPC.
   - If the AZ fails, the subnet and services also fail.
   - High availability needs multiple components into different AZs.
-- 1 subnet can only have 1 AZ.
-- 1 AZ can have zero or many subnets.
+- 1 subnet can only have 1 AZ, however 1 AZ can have zero or many subnets.
 - IPv4 CIDR is a subset of the VPC CIDR block.
   - Cannot overlap with any other subnets in that VPC
 - Subnet can optionally be allocated IPv6 CIDR block.